tiberlab/tibercad/manual/Sphinx/GettingStarted/DriftDiffusion.rst

    Physical Point("cathode") = {2};

-The simulated device is a homogeneous piece of bulk silicon with a length of :math:`1\, \mu m`.
+The simulated device is a homogeneous piece of bulk silicon with a length of :math:`1\, \mu\rm m`.
 At the two ends we define the contacts (``anode`` and ``cathode``).

 The tiberCAD input file (bulk.tib_) is shown in the following listing: